A ransomware attack on a US hospital network took weeks to recover.

 Education

-Cyber operations shut down schools in the US and UK, impacting millions of students’ learning and putting children’s data at risk.
+Data breaches regularly shut down schools, impacting education for millions of pupils and putting children’s personal information at risk.

 Government

-The summer of 2025 saw a historic surge in ransomware attacks on US municipalities, disrupting services for residents.
+The summer of 2025 saw a historic surge in ransomware attacks on municipalities that disrupted public services for residents.

 Finance

-In 2024, 65% of financial organisations worldwide reported experiencing a ransomware attack.
+65% of financial organizations worldwide reported experiencing a ransomware attack in 2024.